sbb-design-systems/sbb-angular/src/angular-public/usermenu/usermenu.md

 The usermenu is intended to log in / out a user and offers the logged-in user a menu with comprehensive functionalities.
-The Usermenu should be placed in a site header, e.g. the `<sbb-header>`.
+The usermenu should be placed in a site header, e.g. the `<sbb-header>`.

 ### Log in